Kachow2323/TeaRexNewMemberCode2023/README.md

 - Slave the Left Back and Right Back Motor to the Front one **(master)**.
 This alows us to send 1 signal to either left or right side without having to specify each and every motor.
 - The robot when unpowered can roll around, but we don't want that happening when its powered on, we can set it to "brake" mode using the Neutral Mode command.
 - Motors can be a given a signal ranging between **1 thru -1** with all decimal values included.
 1 being full forward, -1 being full reverse, 0 being neutral.
-- Create a command to grab each Y position of the X-box controller. ex: **.getLeftY**
+- **This is where things start to change: Instead of Grabbing only the Y-axis positiions, we want to get the Left Y but we want to grab the Right X value**
+- Start by grabbing both the Left Y & Right X values
-- Set the output porportinal to the Y pos of the X-box controller using the command above.
+- In order to shift the bot to the left, the left side needs more power

   **STOP** - CHECK IN WITH A PROGRAMMING LEAD OR MENTOR TO CHECK YOUR CODE!
   - Prelimenary Tests: Check that it builds correctly.
 Check that the Falcon ID's are correct!
 Critical!!!